dcm4che/dcm4chee-arc-cdi/INSTALL.md

-    *Note*: Beside LDAP Connection configuration, the private key used in TLS connections and XSLT stylesheets specifing attribute coercion in incoming or outgoing DICOM messages and mapping of HL7 fields in incoming HL7 messages are not stored in LDAP A keystore file is provided with the sample config under $DCM4CHEE_ARC/configuration/dcm4chee-arc the password for the given keystore is "changeit" and can be set in the LDAP or java preferences configuration by setting the attribute dcmKeyStorePin to change it instead of secret as provided in the sample configuration.
+    *Note*: Beside LDAP Connection configuration, the private key used in TLS connections and XSLT stylesheets specifing attribute coercion in incoming or outgoing DICOM messages and mapping of HL7 fields in incoming HL7 messages are not stored in LDAP.

 3. Install DCM4CHE 3.3.3 libraries as WildFly module: